bharper-la/adesa-rti/README.md

-# Adessa RTI – Azure Event Grid CloudEvents Webhook
+# adesa RTI – Azure Event Grid CloudEvents Webhook

 This Spring Boot service acts as an **Azure Event Grid** subscriber.
 It exposes a **CloudEvents 1.0** webhook endpoint (`/events`) that: